Setting Up Postal as an SMTP Server

 I’ve always leaned towards the old school way of doing things, avoiding extra software and instead using the available server packages to suit my needs.

-Postal allows you to configure multiple IP pools, meaning you can send emails from different IP addresses rather than being tied to the server’s main IP.
-This is incredibly useful for managing email reputation and separation.
+Postal makes it easy to create multiple IP pools, so you can send emails from different IP addresses instead of being stuck with just the server’s main IP.

-Throughout this guide, you’ll discover more powerful features, such as its clean and intuitive web interface, its built-in integration with SpamAssassin to scan outgoing and incoming emails for spam, and even the ability to receive emails through routes (which I will cover as well).
+Throughout this guide, you’ll discover more powerful features, such as its clean and intuitive web interface, its built-in integration with SpamAssassin to scan outgoing emails for spam, and even the ability to receive emails through routes (yep, we’ll cover that too).

 Author's Note